reidpr/todo.txt-note/README.md

 ### Add a Description to a Task

-> **IMPORTANT**: `add` a new note into a task which already has a note will effectively ovewrite the existing one.
-The content of the previous one, however, is kept intact.
+> *Note*: `add`ing a new note into a task which already has a note will fail with an error and no changes.

 ```bash
 # Simply a single text